Monarchy of Spain: Popularity and criticism

-At the time of his abdication La Razon found that more than 77 per cent of respondents rated the leadership of King Juan Carlos as "good" or "very good."
+At the time of his abdication La Razon found that more than 77 per cent of respondents rated the leadership of King Juan Carlos as "good" or "very good".
 Seventy-two per cent thought the monarchy was an important factor for political stability.
 The Spanish public also gave a broadly positive opinion not only of the abdication but of his reign as a whole.
 According to a poll taken by El Mundo, believed the king's reign was either good or very good, up from 41.3 per cent.
 Overall, 55.7 per cent of those polled in the 3–5 June survey by Sigma Dos supported the institution of the monarchy in Spain, up from 49.9 per cent when the same question was posed six months earlier.
 57.5 per cent believed the Felipe VI could restore the royal family's lost prestige.
 An overwhelming majority of Spaniards believe Felipe VI would make a good monarch and more than three-quarters believe Juan Carlos was right to hand over the throne to his son.

 In recent years, however, public opinion on the form of organization of the Head of State has become increasingly divided, with polls confirming a technical tie between monarchists and republicans since 2018.

 Despite being hailed for his role in Spain's transition to democracy, King Juan Carlos I and the monarchy's reputation began to suffer after controversies surrounding his family arose, exacerbated by the public controversy centering on an elephant-hunting trip he undertook during a time of financial crisis in Spain.
 Since August 2020, Juan Carlos has lived in self-exile from Spain over allegedly improper ties to business deals in Saudi Arabia.

 During the COVID-19 pandemic in Spain, it became known on 2 March 2021 that the two sisters of King Felipe, the Infantas Cristina and Elena, had travelled to the United Arab Emirates in order to receive the vaccine and avoid the waiting of the Spanish protocol.

+According to a poll made in 2020, 35 per cent of Spaniards would vote for the monarchy in a referendum, while 41 per cent would choose the republic.
+Right-wing supporters are the most monarchist, and left-wing supporters the most republican.
+On the other hand, a poll made in 2021 showed a different result: 58 per cent would choose the monarchy, while 37 rejects it.